clintoncwolfe/vagrant-cookbook-fetcher/README.md

 A Vagrant plugin to automatically fetch cookbooks, roles, and such whenever you run vagrant provision, up or start.

+## Compatibility

+For vagrant 1.0.x, use vagrant-cookbook-fetcher 0.0.x .
+For vagrant 1.1.x, use vagrant-cookbook-fetcher 0.1.x .
+It may or may not work.
+For vagrant 1.2.x, use vagrant-cookbook-fetcher 0.1.x .

 ## Behavior

 Once you set a URL in your Vagrantfile that provides a list of checkouts, this plugin will create two directory trees (checkouts and combined):